dhh1128/codecraft.co/how-to-point-in-code.md

 By making it easy to point at any idea in the daily experience of a coder, I think the quality and terseness of our communication will grow dramatically.
 I gave a few <a href="../../../2014/09/23/exploring-the-power-of-deixis/#examples">examples</a> of how that power might generate innovation.
 (And btw, notice how my hyperlink to "examples" in that last sentence is a lot more useful because I can point to a specific paragraph).

 Like all innovations, though, I don't think the exciting stuff is in the obvious examples.
 I believe we'll discover cool new ideas that we haven't even imagined yet, once the power of an improved paradigm permeates our coding lives.

----

-trevharmon (2014-09-29 22:51:25)

-I have a question and then a comment.

-Question: I find what essentially amounts to inline comments described in #2 as an interesting idea.
-I am curious, though.
-Is Intent going to require those inline "comments" in order for it to compile?
-If not, that seems to allow programmers to just skip them, leaving us with code that's essentially the same as what we have today in terms of conveying additional meaning.

-Comment: Going back to one of my favorite languages, Perl (I know I'm an oddity), I find this idea of anchors to be interesting.
-Perl has a concept of Labels, which effectively behave very similar to HTML anchors.
-They can be applied to not only arbitrary code blocks (used for GOTO calls--yeah, if you really want to do that), but also for fine-grain nested loop control.
-Essentially, they allow the programmer to put down "anchors" at specific parts of the code, independent of line numbers, and then use them to control execution flow.
-Granted, this isn't exactly what you are getting at here in the article, but I've found it very useful (if used correctly) to make the code more readable.
-I believe this adds additional credence to what you are trying to accomplish overall.

-If you are interested, a discussion on Perl Labels can be found here: http://www.perlmonks.org/?node_id=616302

----

-Daniel Hardman (2014-09-30 07:24:52)

-Trev: thanks for the thoughtful comment.

-Perl labels are interesting.
-I had run across them once before, and the use case that I saw for them was the same one described in the post you linked--transferring control with precision in nested loops.
-I have never seen an answer to that problem that's as elegant as the one Perl offers.
-The alternatives in other languages--pure gotos, or nested loop state variables with conditionals--are uglier and far less clear.

-Are there other scenarios where you like to use them?

-Maybe they need to go into intent...

-Regarding your question: my current plan is to make the inline comments optional.
-As you point out, this means people are free to omit them, making code no more expressive than it is today.
-However, I can't see a good justification for requiring them, for three reasons: 1) if code has good variable names, and a parenthesized expression is simple, the comment would often be redundant; 2) I have no algorithmic way to evaluate the appropriateness of the comment, so requiring something might just cause people to grumble and put in placeholder text; 3) although I want every place it code to be name-able, I don't want to require names everywhere.
-Some blocks may not be name-worthy.

----

-In Link 3&#8217;s Example &#8211; Foame (2024-08-29 15:30:55)

-[…] is just a tenet, and nothing can change checking the domains manually.
-Make sure that to solely construct hyperlinks that can contribute positively to your total online presence.
-Still acquired almost 9,000.
-Let’s […]